lazy-b0nes2006/ResNet50_implementation/README.md

-This repo is used to store my implementation of ResNet50 for an educational presentation.
+This repo is used to store my implementation of ResNet50 for 5 classes (flowers).